oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 #### []{#sec_SystemQueryOptionexpand}[]{#_System_Query_Option_6}11.2.5.2 [System Query Option `$expand`](#sec_SystemQueryOptionexpand)

-The [\$expand]{.Datatype} system query option indicates the related entities and stream values that MUST be represented inline.
+The `$expand` system query option indicates the related entities and stream values that MUST be represented inline.
 The service MUST return the specified content, and MAY choose to return additional information.

-The value of the [\$expand]{.Datatype} query option is a comma-separated list of navigation property names, stream property names, or [\$value]{.Datatype} indicating the stream content of a media-entity.
+The value of the `$expand` query option is a comma-separated list of navigation property names, stream property names, or `$value` indicating the stream content of a media-entity.

-For navigation properties, the navigation property name is optionally followed by a [/\$ref]{.Datatype} path segment or a [/\$count]{.Datatype} path segment, and optionally a parenthesized set of [expand options](#sec_ExpandOptions) (for filtering, sorting, selecting, paging, or expanding the related entities).
+For navigation properties, the navigation property name is optionally followed by a `/$ref` path segment or a `/$count` path segment, and optionally a parenthesized set of [expand options](#sec_ExpandOptions) (for filtering, sorting, selecting, paging, or expanding the related entities).

 For a full description of the syntax used when building requests, see [**\[OData‑URL\]**](#ODataURLRef).